Depth-of-field and aperture change

-A question that came up in the forum recently was whether an 70-200mm f4 zoom would give you the same kind of look that an f2.8 zoom would.
+A valid question on how much the change in aperture affects depth-of-field, is whether an 70-200mm f/4 zoom would give you the same kind of look that an f/2.8 zoom would.

-For me, the f2.8 aperture is essential, especially with a telephoto zoom.
-For the same scenario, it gives me a higher shutter speed than the f4 zoom.
+For me, a fast f/2.8 aperture is essential on a zoom lens, especially the telephoto zooms.
+For the same scenario, it gives me a higher shutter speed than the f/4 zoom.
 Or I can use a lower ISO.
-More importantly, since I often bounce flash in large areas, the f2.8 aperture gives me more chance of successfully bouncing my flash than an f4 aperture would.
+More importantly, since I often bounce flash in large areas, the f/2.8 aperture gives me more chance of successfully bouncing my flash than an f/4 aperture would.

 But what does the change in depth-of-field look like?